Sudden Cardiac Arrest

 Your Local Defibrillator

-Stoke D’Abernon residents have a community public access defibrillator (CPAD) located in a locked yellow cabinet outside the Post Office Shop in Station Road, funded by local donations and organised by the Stoke D’Abernon Residents Association.
+Stoke D’Abernon has a community public access defibrillator (CPAD) located in a locked yellow cabinet by the railway station.

 What To Do